 EMT260 Emergency Medical Responder 3 credits (3 lec, 1 lab hrs/wk) Provides instruction at the level of emergency medical responder.
 Includes all cognitive (knowledge) and psychomotor (practical) skills necessary to develop student skills in the recognition of signs and symptoms of illness and injury and proper emergency care procedures as outlined by the scope of practice established by the Oregon Medical Board.
 This course will also build personal skills in hands-on capabilities, and a positive attitude towards the patients.
-This course may be taken 1 time for credit.

-EMT280 CWE: EMT 1-12 credits (3 lab hrs/wk/cr) Prerequisite(s): (EMT151), or instructor consent Corequisite(s): (EMT152)
+EMT280 CWE: EMT 1-12 credits (3 lab hrs/wk/cr) Prerequisite(s): (EMT151), or instructor consent

+Corequisite(s): (EMT152)